cysouw/diathesis/text/c01_introduction.md

 An ~~alternation~~ (or simply 'grammatical marking') is defined as follows:

 - An alternation consist of two different linguistic constructions, i.e. there are two alternants.
-- The lexical root does not change in the alternation, i.e. there is some linguistic material in both alternants that remains the same.
+- The lexical root does not change in the alternation, i.e. there is some fundamental linguistic material in both alternants that remains the same.
 - The difference between these alternants is overtly indicated by the presence of some grammatical linguistic elements.
 - Typically, the overt marking introduces a direction into the alternation, i.e. one alternant consists of less/shorter/zero linguistic elements ('less marked') and one consists of more/longer/overt linguistic material ('more marked').
 - In some cases, the direction of the alternation remains undecidable, i.e. the alternation is equipollent.